dasebe/robinhoodcache/README.md

 to compile the testbed and push the images to the specified docker container registry.

+### Deployment Parameters

+See docker_env.sh

 ### Format of Request Traces

 A request trace fully describes a sequence of requests, which in themselves consist of queries to backend systems.
 In our trace format, a single request is written as a JSON object on a single line.
 The line includes an optional time stamp ("t") and a list of the queries ("d").
 For a typical fanout, the list has one entry: a dictionary that maps backends to their queries.
-Backends are identified by a hash, e.g., "b4fbebd8".
+Backends are identified by a hash, e.g., "b4fbebd8" (backend names correspond to the names of docker swarm services and are resolved automatically inside containers).
 The backend queries are a dictionary which lists the object sizes ("S"), the hashed object URLs ("U"), and whether the queries are cacheable ("C", 1 means cacheable).

 Example trace: